sourcenetwork/defradb/docs/website/references/cli/defradb_client_collection_create.md

 		and permissions are controlled by ACP (Access Control Policy).

 	-e, --encrypt
 		Encrypt flag specified if the document needs to be encrypted.
-If set DefraDB will generate a symmetric key for encryption using AES-GCM.
+If set, DefraDB will generate a symmetric key for encryption using AES-GCM.

 Example: create from string: